bjoydeep/causal-analytics/README.md

 ### Naming Convention followed in Causal literature

-- v variables - are the treatments.
+- v variables - are the `treatments`.
 They can be binary or continuous.
 In the case of continuous abs(beta) defines thier magnitude;

-- y - is the outcome variable.
+- y - is the `outcome` variable.
 The generating equation is, y = normal(0, stddev_outcome_noise) + t @ beta [where @ is a numpy matrix multiplication allowing for beta be a vector]

-- W variables - Common Causes.
+- W variables - Common Causes or `Confounders`.
 Commonly cause both the treatment and the outcome and are iid. if continuous, they are Norm(mu = Unif(-1,1), sigma = 1)

 - Z variables - Instrument variables.
 Each one affects all treatments. i.e. if there is one instrument and two treatments then z0->v0, z0->v1

-- X variables - effect modifiers.
+- X variables - effect modifiers or `Covariates`.
 If continuous, they are Norm(mu = Unif(-1,1), sigma = 1) [x -> y]

-- FD variables - Front door variables, v0->FD0->y
+- FD variables - Front door variables, v0->FD0->y.
+These are called `Mediators`

 ### Causal Nomenclature describing effects of variables